Tim O’Mara litigates clients’ highest stakes antitrust and unfair competition matters in federal and state courts across the US.

 • A billion-dollar monopolization case related to alleged exclusive dealing contracts; in a complete defense victory, the matter was dismissed for zero compensation

-• An alleged group boycott and refusal to deal related to the plaintiffs’ table saw technology, in which Mr. O’Mara formulated an aggressive strategy that forced the plaintiffs to drop a key claim against Emerson and then won a motion to dismiss with prejudice despite purported “direct evidence” of a conspiracy; after the Fourth Circuit reversed (in part) the initial dismissal on appeal, Latham negotiated a nuisance value settlement on Emerson’s behalf
+• An alleged group boycott and refusal to deal related to the plaintiffs’ table saw technology, in which Tim formulated an aggressive strategy that forced the plaintiffs to drop a key claim against Emerson and then won a motion to dismiss with prejudice despite purported “direct evidence” of a conspiracy; after the Fourth Circuit reversed (in part) the initial dismissal on appeal, Latham negotiated a nuisance value settlement on Emerson’s behalf

 • Electronic Arts in successfully defending a billion-dollar class action challenging EA’s exclusive licenses with the NFL and NCAA as illegal monopolization